javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( a == b ); // true, the same number 255 at both sides
 ```

 There are only 3 numeral systems with such support.
-For other numeral systems we should use function `parseInt` (later in this chapter).
+For other numeral systems, we should use the function `parseInt` (which we will see later in this chapter).

 ## toString(base)